lukaspfisterch/kl-execution-theory/README.md

 ### Domain Mappings

+**Note:** The domain mappings (biology, finance, computation) are structural analogies.
+They show how the execution axioms appear in different types of systems.
+These examples make no scientific or financial claims.

 - **[Mapping to KL Kernel Logic](implementations/mapping_to_kl.md)** - Concrete implementation
 - **[Mapping to DBL](implementations/mapping_to_dbl.md)** - Deterministic Boundary Layer
 - **[Mapping to Finance](implementations/mapping_to_finance.md)** - Order books and trading